munhyunsu/WallpaperManager/README.md

 - Auto resize image by windows
 - Bug: Do not terminate program during downloads
   - Tk event table bug?
+  - Reproduce: Click the download then quit program

 ### The contributed feature(or incoming)
 - None